2000rosser/Gaffer/README.md

    - Open your web browser and go to: `http://localhost:8080`

 5. **Login**
-   - Use the email `a@a.com` with the password `a` to log in.
+   - Use the email `a@a.com` with the password `a` to log in, or create a new user.

 6. **Email Verification**
-   - Note that email verification won't work unless you have `mailhog` set up.
+   - Email verification is disabled by default.
+To test it, use `mailhog` and set `email.verification` to true in `application.properties`

 ---